IRMVLab/PWCLONet/README.md

 **PWCLO-Net: Deep LiDAR Odometry in 3D Point Clouds Using Hierarchical Embedding Mask Optimization (CVPR 2021)**
 ==============================================================================================================================
-This is the official implementation of PWCLO-Net (CVPR2021), an end-to-end deep network for LiDAR odometry created by Guangming Wang, Xinrui Wu, Zhe Liu and Hesheng Wang.
+This is the official implementation of CVPR 2021 paper "PWCLO-Net: Deep LiDAR Odometry in 3D Point Clouds Using Hierarchical Embedding Mask Optimization" created by Guangming Wang, Xinrui Wu, Zhe Liu and Hesheng Wang.
 ![](doc/network.png)

 ## Citation